paulkaefer/diamol_code/notes.md

 ### Questions/further reading:
 - [ ] do folks at work recommend/use/reference https://12factor.net/?

+## Chapter 19: Writing and managing application logs with Docker

 # Once complete:
 - [ ] does LinkedIn have a Docker quiz?
 - [ ] consider pursuing a certification